speeeeeed2006/groks-infinite-adventures/README.md

       ```
 - **Play**: Pick a theme (e.g., "2" for Space Station) and share the starting room and your next choice.
 - **Feedback**: Let me know if it renders correctly or if you want tweaks!

-This README is now fully regenerated with proper Markdown for your repo.
-Add it, push it, and let’s adventure!
-What theme do you want to start with?